 If you’re working from home and tired of choosing between feeling put-together or staying comfy, tailored shorts and a polished top is a perfect solution.
 Add a simple slide or a pair of small gold hoops, and you’ve got an effortless, chic look that means business without ever leaving your living room.

-Pro tip: Go for high-waisted shorts with structure– it instantly elongates the legs and pairs perfectly with a tucked-in blouse or lightweight sweater.
+Pro tip: Go for high-waisted shorts with structure.
+It instantly elongates the legs and pairs perfectly with a tucked-in blouse or lightweight sweater.

 If I’m having a low-energy day or working late, I’ll reach for elevated loungewear.
 Think matching ribbed sets (I love this ribbed shirt and wide-leg pant set from Nuuds, cashmere joggers, or buttery soft knit pullovers).